glhr/rasa_project/user_data/user_data.md

 - Wrong, try again
 - Wrong task, reevaluate
 - Wrong task, please try again
+- Stop
+- Don't do that
+- That's not what i meant
+- BAD ROBOT!
+- Cancel
+- Not that orange but the other one
+- emergency button
+- No!
+- Cease your doing
+- Wrong target

 ## intent:move
 - move to the [left](placement)
-- Arrange fruits to the right and other items to the left
+- Arrange fruits to the [right](placement) and other items to the [left](placement)

 ## intent:show
 - look at this new [object](undefined_object)